 Do you know what pisses me off to no end?
 It is these people, who think that they have it down pat.
 They know everything, because – HEY – only they got the magic potion to the fucking omnipotent wisdom that holds the universe in one piece.
 Only THEY are in touch with Mother Earth and her mysterious vibrations.
 Right?
 Or is it not really a she, but a he.
 A blasphemous thought, ain’t it?

 And then they tell us doughy westerners that we don’t get it, should anyone beg to differ.
 And squish all dissent quickly through censorship, because they can, in this fleeting age of social networks and flimsy clicks.
-Yet by doing that, our all-knowing magisters risk to end up in their own echo-chamber populated by yaysayers.
+Yet by doing that, our all-knowing magisters risk ending up in their own echo chamber populated by yaysayers.

 Heilung do exactly that judging by some of their remarks that I had the displeasure to read.
 That no political or religious statement is being made (or allowed) when the Opening Ceremony is anything but.
 That trying to connect modern shenanigans to their message of pure earth lore will be met with disdain, if not banned outright.
 Gaia forbid, someone could dilute the crystalline purity of their message.

 On the other hand, we need to give Heilung credit where credit is due.
 Their 2018 album Lifa and its source Ofnir – for most – merged into an epic and powerful piece of work.
 I must admit I was transfixed since they somehow appeared on the RMR radar.
 This band performs with a stage presence that I have seldom seen to date.

 Lifa is an outstanding and elaborately crafted show, powerfully made-up with fantasy garb and accouterments of all couleurs that one can take exception with – or not.
 But the overall picture is of a powerful, extremely forceful, and vigorous depiction of their trade of almost hypnotic proportions.
 Deer antlers, human bones, and body paint included.
 In other words, the band members are extremely good at what they do and know how to work an audience.